Infinite Time Recognizability from Random Oracles and the Recognizable Jump Operator: Acknowledgements

 \section{Acknowledgements}

 We thank Philipp Schlicht for a discussion on Corollary \ref{MAnonuniform} (and the remark following it) as well as various helpful comments on the presentation of the proof of Theorem \ref{ITRMcomeager} and discussions during which Lemma \ref{whomgennonrec} and Theorem \ref{laver} were suggested, along with parts of their proofs.
+We also thank the two anonymous referees for suggesting various improvements on our presentation.